The Book to Read When You're Overwhelmed

 Here are a few important lessons I learned from Overwhelmed that I will be taking with me as we settle into a new duty station:

 We choose how we spend our time. (p.
-279) When things are spinning out of control it’s easy to forget that we are in charge.
+279) When things are spinning out of control, it’s easy to forget that we are in charge.
 If you feel like important things are missing from your life, take a step back and revaluate your commitments.
 Take out a calendar and schedule time for those things that matter most, and then let everything else fall into place.
 We have the power to cut back, set limits, and say no. Constant rushing around is not worth it “if it’s making everybody crazy, no one is having any fun, and there’s no time to connect.” (p.
 206)

 Value living a good life.
 Constantly seeking achievement is an American value (p.
 217) that means “missing out on life, love, and being in the moment” and does not necessarily lead to happiness. (p.
 275.)
 Wow.
 Whether I am a student, in a full-time corporate environment, working part time, volunteering, or staying home with my daughter, I am programmed to seek achievement.
 Schulte learned in Denmark that Americans seem to value achievement over all, and Danes make it a priority to live a good life. (p.
-217) The Danes she interviewed don’t wait until the house and menu is perfect before having friends over.
+217) The Danes she interviewed don’t wait until the house and menu are perfect before having friends over.
 If all you can offer is spaghetti and ketchup, that’s what you serve for dinner.
 It’s more important to spend time with friends than to achieve the perfect dinner party. (p.
 222) I’m really going to work on this at our next duty station, though I can assure you, spaghetti and ketchup will never be on the menu!

 Make time to play.
 Playing can save your soul. (p.
 233) “Research is finding that play is what enables humans to create, improvise, imagine, innovate, learn, solve problems, be smart, open, curious, resilient, and happy.
 We’re in a society where we have to justify play.
 But play reminds you of your better self and how happy you can be.
 In play, there’s a wonderful lightness of being.” (p.
 234) A grown-up play date anyone?